mshaneck/mshaneck.github.io/SLAE32/slae32-assignment2.md

 }
 ```

-Running it through gdb as before shows that the socketcall number is 3.
+Running it through gdb as before shows that the socketcall number for `connect` is 3.
 This can be confirmed by looking at /usr/include/linux/net.h

 ```
 #define SYS_CONNECT     3               /* sys_connect(2)               */